Master of Physician Assistant

 Does Hardin-Simmons University have a supplemental application or supplemental fee?

-HSU does not require either a supplemental application or supplemental fee.
+HSU does not require either a supplemental application or a supplemental fee.

 Yes, HSU does have a rolling admission process.
 Rolling admissions means that interviews are being conducted and admission decisions are being made while applications are still being accepted.